 …and check as above ensures the cottage is looking at its best when the season begins and helps stave off potential problems throughout the year.
 Obviously you need to keep an eye on things as the season progresses – some owners block off a week mid season to go through everything again, but a good Housekeeper is a Godsend for such things.

-It’s 2016, the bookings are coming in thick and fast so make sure everything is ready for that last minute booking which might even be in the next few weeks – February half term is becoming very popular.
+The bookings are coming in thick and fast so make sure everything is ready for that last minute booking which might even be in the next few weeks – February half term is becoming very popular.